 Introduction

 This framework for a pan-Arctic network of marine protected areas (MPAs) sets out a common vision for international cooperation in MPA network development and management, based on international best practices and previous Arctic Council initiatives.
 It aims to support the efforts of Arctic States to develop their own MPAs and networks and chart a course for future collaborative planning, management and actions for the conservation and protection of the Arctic marine environment.

+This framework offers guidance; it is not binding.
+Each Arctic State pursues MPA development based on its own authorities, priorities and timelines.